axelvaldez/radical-companies/_posts/model/2023-02-23-urban-radical.markdown

 <h1><span class="_paradigm">RAD</span>s</h1>
  <div class="_quotespan">OK, then, to continue&hellip; every co&ndash;owner gets one <span class="_paradigm">RAD</span> per day&hellip;</div>
  <div class="_quotespan">&hellip; RAD?
 For <span class="_paradigm">RADICAL</span></div>
- <div class="_quotespan">You are smiling, but We could not come up with another name&hellip;</div>
+ <div class="_quotespan">You are smiling, but that is the best we could up with.</div>
  <div class="_quotespan">OK, some unit.
 Like Green Stamps.</div>
  <div class="_quotespan">How&hellip; How do you know about those?</div>
  <div class="_quotespan">My mom had an album which she got from her dad.
 She said they gave them out at stores and you traded them for trinkets and stuff.</div>
  <div class="_quotespan">Yes, they did.
-Getting back to RADs, you get one per day&hellip;</div>
+Now, getting back to RADs, you get one per day&hellip;</div>
- <div class="_quotespan">Why?</div>
+ <div class="_quotespan">&hellip; why?</div>
- <div class="_quotespan">Because you exist every day and your existance contributes to the creation and growth of things, wether you are <span style="font-style:normal; ">[air quotes]</span> &lsquo;working&rsquo; or not.</div>
+ <div class="_quotespan">Because your existance contributes to the creation and growth of things, wether you are <span style="font-style:normal; ">[air quotes]</span> &lsquo;working&rsquo; or not.</div>
  <div class="_quotespan">OK, go on.</div>
- <div class="_quotespan">You get one RAD per day&hellip; and at the end of, say, a monthly cycle, the app figures what percentage of your recognized contribution each co&ndash;owner got and gives each person that percentage of RADs.
-Later the RADs determine how much revenue money you get, for example.</div>
+ <div class="_quotespan">You get one RAD per day and at the end of, say, the monthly cycle, the app figures what percentage of your recognized contributions each co&ndash;owner got and gives each person that percentage of RADs.
+Later the RADs determine how much of the revenue you get, for example.</div>
  <div class="_quotespan">So you don&rsquo;t get to keep the <span class="_paradigm">RAD</span>s!
 You give them to the other co&ndash;owners, right?</div>
  <div class="_quotespan">Nope.
 Right.</div>
- <div class="_quotespan">What are the rules?
+ <div class="_quotespan">Then, what are the rules?
 What&rsquo;s a legit recognized contribution?</div>
  <div class="_quotespan">There are no rules.
 Or put another way, you make up your own rules.
-You can share yours, but people can always make up their own.</div>
+You can even share yours, but people can always make up their own.
+It&rsquo;s like voting, I may go waxing poetic about one candidate, but I pull the lever for another.</div>

 <h1>Transparency</h1>
  <div class="_quotespan">OK.
 Wait.
 OK.
 But that is ripe for cheat&hellip; WAIT&hellip; are these grants transparent? can everybody see what is going on.
 I mean, there is no boss, right&hellip;</div>